karolxd345/Rocket-Game/README.md

 This game reached it's end.
 For now, the game won't be supported in the future.
 I really enjoyed working on this game, so -I suppose- you did playing this game.
-It's the end of this game, but I will be making more games; to play more of my game watch my repos, bc there might be more games made by me.
+It's the end of this game, but I will be making more games; to play more of my games watch my repos, bc there might be more games made by me.